-At Brennan & Associates, we routinely assess for the presence of learning disorders such as dyslexia, dysgraphia, and dyscalculia.
+At Brennan Behavior Group, we routinely assess for the presence of learning disorders such as dyslexia, dysgraphia, and dyscalculia.
 We do this by examining a student's ability across a wide range of areas including intelligence, reading, writing, mathematics, and processing speed.
 Results from this evaluation can be used to create a plan for accommodations at school such as extra-time for tests and/or indicate the need for additional academic support like tutoring.

 What is Dyslexia?